In addition to Bus Rapid Transit in dedicated lanes and

 Diner in Plainfield and Toyota Park in Bridgeview.

-Currently, four bus routes use the I-55 shoulder:
+Currently, five bus routes use the I-55 shoulder:

 use the shoulder, bus ridership on that corridor has